-If you are tired of your messy kitchen counters, this guide on how to Declutter your kitchen counters is just what you need to fix it for good.
-Another great tip that you can use to declutter your kitchen and create a space you love to cook in.
+Let’s be honest, kitchens are hard to keep clean.
+No matter what we do stuff always tends to gather on the counters making the entire room look cluttered.
+If you are tired of your messy kitchen counters, this quick and easy guide on how to Declutter your kitchen counters is just what you need to fix them for good.

-Your kitchen counters are cluttered and that can be so frustrating.
-You know the drill: Everything has its own designated spot, but somehow that spot never seems to stay clean for more than five minutes.
 Glasses pile up next to the sink, mail and receipts and pens accumulate on the countertop, and spices get pushed to the back of the cabinet where you can never find them when you need them.
-Does this all sound familiar?
-If so it’s time to declutter your kitchen counters once and for all.

-There is something about an open and tidy space that calls to us to drop the stuff onto it.
-Especially when our arms are full of bags of groceries, baskets of laundry, totes, and random stacks of just about anything.
-The problem isn’t the dropping, it’s the leaving the stuff there for days on end.
-And, even worse is when we keep adding more to it as time goes on until things become buried and lost in the mess.
+There is something about an open and tidy space that begs to us to drop the stuff onto it.
+Especially when our arms are full of bags of groceries, baskets of laundry, mail, papers, and random stacks of just about anything.

-Before you can streamline your counters to keep from getting messy you first need to clear the slate.
+Before you can streamline your counters to keep them from getting messy you first need to clear the slate.
 Remove the clutter you have on there now so you can start fresh.
-Let’s see if we can transform your kitchen into a room you love to cook in once again.

 How to Declutter Your Kitchen Counters